 Cellular senescence can be induced by damage to DNA by many other means, most commonly, DNA double-strand breaks.
-It causes cells to enter DNA damage response state ultimately leading to cells turning senescent.
+It causes cells to enter a DNA damage response state ultimately leading to cells turning senescent.

-Cells can enter DDR state through the presence of mitogenic signals, errors in proteins which promote cell proliferation and reactive oxygen species.
+Cells can enter the DDR state through the presence of mitogenic signals, errors in proteins which promote cell proliferation and reactive oxygen species.

-Few other factors are known to cause senescence such as Oncogene activation, irradiation, cell culture, stress on mitochondrial homeostasis.
+Few other factors are known to cause senescence such as Oncogene activation, irradiation, cell culture, and stress on mitochondrial homeostasis.
 Excessive mitochondrial ROS has known to initiate cell ageing.

-Imbalance of mitochondrial homeostasis includes damaged mitochondrial dynamics, defects in chain transport of electrons, uncontrolled ROS synthesis, increased protein Kinase activity, decreased altered metabolism and accumulation of mitochondrial calcium.
+The imbalance of mitochondrial homeostasis includes damaged mitochondrial dynamics, defects in chain transport of electrons, uncontrolled ROS synthesis, increased protein Kinase activity, decreased altered metabolism and accumulation of mitochondrial calcium.

 Related Reading: Apoptosis